cadnza/dotfiles/README.md

 ### Handy Git indicators

 - Branch and repo to the right that  disappear when you type over them
-- Smart change indicators that show for staged and unstaged changes *only* when displaying them doesn't slow down the terminal
+- Smart change indicators that show for staged and unstaged changes *only* when displaying them doesn't slow down the terminal (Because it does sometimes.
+It's terrible.)
 - A subtle indicator for repos that are too large for change indicators
 - Fast unpushed and unpulled commit indicators for all repos, regardless of size
 - No effect on performance in directories that aren't repos